 When this venue opens, is it going to mean more traffic and parking issues in Putney?

-The proposal will not result in an increase in use of the surrounding on-street car parking; indeed, the applicant believes that the majority of customers would use existing public transport facilities serving Putney town centre.
-The full report (prepared by Robert West) is available to view online with the application.
+The Palmhouse will not result in an increase in use of the surrounding on-street car parking; indeed, the applicant believes that the majority of customers will use existing public transport facilities serving Putney town centre.
+The full report (prepared by Robert West) is available through Wandsworth Council for Public Viewing.

 How are you going to manage the deliveries to The Palmhouse?